John Moran (composer): Collaboration with Saori Tsukada: 2005–2011

 In addition to relocating their work to Europe sometime around 2007, Moran and Tsukada premiered several music, dance and theatre works between 2005 and 2010, all of which featured Tsukada and Moran portraying autobiographical representations of themselves.
-Their work John Moran...and his neighbor, Saori saw much European touring over this five-year period.
 In 2007, The Guardian described the piece as "a work with genius as its foundation." and The New York Times cited their work as "one of the most important and innovative dance collaborations of the year".
 The two performed frequently at venues such as Edinburgh Fringe, Dublin Fringe, Amsterdam Fringe, The Arches, Soho Theatre in London, as well as other theatrical venues across UK, Germany, Israel, and Poland.

 In 2010, Moran and Tsukada debuted their work, John Moran and Saori (in Thailand).
 Its crediting cited joint production between The Arches, in Glasgow, Scotland, and Pumpenhaus in Münster, Germany.
 The work received praise internationally, and toured extensively throughout Europe, UK and United States over 2010-11.
 It was presented at the inaugural Days & Nights Festival produced by Philip Glass in Carmel, California, in August 2011.

 Other works by Moran and Tsukada include Saori's Birthday!
 (2007), commissioned by Performance Space 122 in New York City, and which in addition to Tsukada featured performance artists Joseph Keckler and Katherine Brook, and a somewhat minor work titled Zenith 5! which played at The Spiegeltent in New York in 2006.